Asma With Badge In Fumehood Resized

 We will explore whether (and how) treating the tumour within the prostate can affect secondary tumours elsewhere in the body.
 This will also improve our understanding of how prostate tumours spread – which will be vital to treating this when it has happened and, perhaps more importantly, preventing it in the first place.
 The results will contribute to personalised medicine and, in the longer term, to new therapies.
 This is a big project requiring a team of experts based in the UK, Europe, and the US, and we are thrilled that the scale of Prostate Cancer UK's vision is going to make it happen.

-Dr Damien Leach University of Oxford
+Dr Damien Leach Imperial College London

 How will this benefit men?